nathandaly/natedaly.com/source/_posts/laravel-herd.md

 categories: [laravel, tip, herd, valet, development, localhost]
 ---

-[LaraconUS](https://twitter.com/hashtag/LaraconUS?src=hashtag_click) 2023 announced some amazing tools including the release of Herd and all-in-one development environment for Laravel with zero dependency and without the need for brew.
+[LaraconUS](https://twitter.com/hashtag/LaraconUS?src=hashtag_click) 2023 announced some amazing tools including the release of Herd an all-in-one development environment for Laravel with zero dependency and without the need for brew.

 If you've used Laravel Valet before, you'll be familiar with the concept of Herd however, Herd is a lot more than just a CLI tool to manage your local development environment.
-Herd is a application that will sit neatly in your menu bar and allow you to manage your local development environment with ease.
+Herd is an application that will sit neatly in your menu bar and allow you to manage your local development environment with ease.

 ## Installation

 To install Herd, you can download the latest version from the [Laravel Herd website](https://herd.laravel.com).
-Her is only available for MacOS with no plans to support Windows or Linux.
+Herd is only available for macOS with no plans to support Windows or Linux.

 Once you've downloaded the application, you can install it by dragging the application to your Applications folder.